ruyrybeyro/chrootvpn/README.md

 .
 If asking to install software, most of the time, either CShell daemon is not up, or firefox policy was not installed or Firefox is a snap. do ./vpn.sh start *and* visit https://localhost:14186/id

+.
+Linux rolling releases distributions have to be full up to date before installing any new packages.
+Bad things can happen and will happen running this script if packages are outdated.

 COMPATIBILITY
 =============